sunertl/obsidian-quartz/content/notes/AWS.md

 type:
   - Infrastructure
 created: 2022-01-21
+tags:
+  - docs
 ---
 I initially used Obsidian as a tool with which I created my own, private, local- and offline-first wiki for all things AWS.
 I wrote the majority of my notes while studying for AWS exams.

 I use plugins such as [Dataview](https://github.com/blacksmithgu/obsidian-dataview) to organize my notes and [Spaced Repetition](https://github.com/st3v3nmw/obsidian-spaced-repetition) to study.
-Some of these notes still require the use of plugins to get displayed which is not supported by Quartz.
+The former is a way to query data in my [[Obsidian]] vault and display it (this is particularly helpful if I want to have an overview of related notes based on tags, keywords, etc.) and the latter enables me to create flashcards

+Below is a list
 ## Products

 ## [[AWS Analytics|Analytics]]